aberke/moral-machine-simulation/README.md

 This is an agent-based model (ABM) that simulates 2 alternative futures for our streets with autonomous vehicles (AVs).
-The simulation demonstrates ideas for a paper written at the MIT Media Lab.
-Namely, that if properly designed for, AVs can be vehicles for change and drive forward more equitable streets.
+The simulation demonstrates ideas for a paper written at the MIT Media Lab about how if AV driving algorithms are properly designed, they can be vehicles of change that drive forward more equitable streets.
 [See Paper](https://docs.google.com/document/d/1BlcuKNUD1KOblP5JW6aEXMcnS0sMfL_g7d8P9sffAyA/edit?usp=sharing)

+A view of 2 alternative future worlds with AVs in their streets:

 ![World of private AVs](output-assets/private-av-world-traffic-jam.png) The first future world is where AVs operate similarly to the privately owned and operated vehicles of our present streets.